 Public address systems.
 No candidate or joint ticket organization may use the public address system for campaigning.

 Registration for canvassing.
 Student candidates and joint ticket organizations that wish to canvass residence halls must register with the Office of Residential Life prior to soliciting votes in any residence hall lobby or on any residence hall floor.
 All registered canvassers shall be subject to residence hall escort policies, where applicable.
-Student candidates and joint ticket organization that wish to canvass dining centers must register with Event Management, Dining & Hospitality (EMDH) to identify a location for passive canvassing.
+Student candidates and joint ticket organizations that wish to canvass dining centers must register with Event Management, Dining & Hospitality (EMDH) to identify a location for passive canvassing.

 Section 9.
 Off-Campus